Dixie Carter vs. Julia Sugarbaker

 Dixie Carter played many roles in her acting career, from doctors to lawyers to divas.
-But she is best known for playing Julia Sugarbaker on TV’s Designing Women from 1986 until 1993.
+But she is best known for playing Julia Sugarbaker on TV's Designing Women from 1986 until 1993.
 And Julia Sugarbaker is best known for her impassioned speeches.
-Two years after Carter’s death, we look at the way she breathed life into television’s favorite – and most opinionated – interior designer.
+In memory of Carter, who died April 10, 2010, we look at the way she breathed life into television's favorite – and most opinionated – interior designer.

 The hotheaded founder of an interior design firm that operated out of her home, Julia Sugarbaker was known for her liberal views.
 At the core of those views was a strong commitment to feminism.
 Though there had been feminists on television prior to Designing Women, the show broke new ground by being blunt and matter-of-fact about a main character's outspoken feminism.

 Feminists had certainly appeared on TV before 1986, even as main characters in sitcoms.
-But That Girl’s feminism was quiet and soft-spoken; Maude’s was in-your-face and aimed to shock.
-TV’s previous feminists didn’t operate on the assumption that it was perfectly normal to found and run your own business – that women managing their own lives were par for the course.
+But That Girl's feminism was quiet and soft-spoken; Maude's was in-your-face and aimed to shock.
+Previous television feminists didn't operate on the assumption that it was perfectly normal to found and run your own business – that women managing their own lives was par for the course.
 Julia Sugarbaker did.

-But the “Sugarbaker Speech” wasn’t reserved exclusively for political topics.
-The designer’s passion sometimes turned toward defending her loved ones.
+But the "Sugarbaker Speech" wasn't reserved exclusively for political topics.
+The character's passion sometimes turned toward defending her loved ones.

 The sibling rivalry between Julia and her sister Suzanne, played by Delta Burke, often reached epic levels.
 Yet the two worked together, and in unguarded moments they displayed their love for each other.
 One of those moments is still remembered by fans today as one of Julia's all-time greatest tirades: